kavia-common/weather-dashboard-223329-223338/weather_dashboard_frontend/README.md

 These variables are read from the environment if present:

 - REACT_APP_API_BASE: Base URL for backend API (e.g., https://api.example.com).
 If unset, the app uses mocked data and remains fully functional.
+- REACT_APP_ALLOW_MOCK_ON_ERROR: When true (default), if the configured API is unreachable or CORS-blocked, the app will gracefully fall back to mock data and show a diagnostic note.
+Set to false to disable mock fallback on errors.
 - REACT_APP_NODE_ENV: Node environment label for footer display.
 - REACT_APP_PORT: If used by tooling (Create React App defaults to 3000).
 - REACT_APP_FEATURE_FLAGS: String/JSON flags for future use.